Phani-Devarapu/assesmentTH/README.md

 ```'
 mvn clean install
 ```
+While bootstrap, it will load with sample data.
+You can use CUSTOMER_ID =1 to get response.

-This project provides an 2 API endpoints
+This project provides 2 API endpoints

 #### Endpoint :1

 This is a GET endpoint takes customer Id as input and returns rewards per month
 ```
 /rewards/get/customer/{id}
 ```

 ##### Sample Response